 For your Cashmere wraps and apparel to last long, even after years of use, here are some pro tips from our fabric experts.

 - Always hand wash your Cashmere in lukewarm water.
 Do not use very cold or very hot water.
 Both temperatures will ruin your Cashmere of its natural texture.

 - Do not wring the product when you want to squeeze water out of it post washing.
 Instead squeeze it gently between your hands.

 - Never hang your Cashmere product for drying.
 This will de-shape it.
 Instead lay it down flat and let it air dry.

 - Can you put Cashmere in the dryer?
 No!
 Never tumble dry your Cashmere.
-There are high chances of it shrinking in the dryers.
+Questions about if one can put Cashmere in the dryer are asked frequently.
+Please note that if you do so, there are high chances of it shrinking.
 Instead lay it on a clean, flat surface and let it dry in open hair

 - Do not dry your Cashmere in direct sunlight.

 - Do not store your Cashmere in the places where other fabric is stored.
 Instead wrap it in a muslin cloth and store it in a cool dry place.
 If possible, place naphthalene balls or other moisture absorbents in the same shelf but away from the product.

 - While storing Cashmere, do not pile these over each other.
 Instead, keep a layer of tissue paper or any moisture absorbing paper in between consecutive layers.
 This way, it won't cause friction.